How old was Joshua when he entered the Promised Land?

 This means that the events recorded in the book of Numbers begin in the second year of the wilderness journey.

 We are told in Numbers 13-14 that after the Israelites came to the wilderness of Paran, Moses sent twelve spies to visit the Promised Land to help Israel prepare, but the spies returned with a discouraging report.
-The Israelites responded in fear, did not trust the Lord and did not want to go the Promised Land.
+The Israelites responded in fear, did not trust the Lord, and did not want to go the Promised Land.
 Consequently, God told them that they could not enter the Promised Land and would have to wander in the desert for a total of forty years.
 Numbers 14:32-35 records Moses’ discouraging message from God.

 Then Aaron the priest went up to Mount Hor at the command of the Lord, and died there in the fortieth year after the sons of Israel had come from the land of Egypt, on the first day in the fifth month.
 Aaron was one hundred twenty-three years old when he died on Mount Hor.
 Numbers 33:38-39 (NASB)

-Chronological Events Described in Deuteronomy –
+Timeline of Events in Deuteronomy

 The third verse of Deuteronomy gives us another date marker.